WeiLiToh/JustForFun-CallforCode_SCDFXIBM/Detailed Solution.md

 - PPPP is the token you used when registering the device
 - ZZZZ is the device ID for your ESP8266, you can use dev01 for this.

+# Connecting to the Watson IoT platform
+After uploading the [code](https://github.com/WeiLiToh/Teamless-CallforCode_SCDFXIBM/blob/master/src/ConnectedToWatson.ino), we should be able to see the following screen

 # Node-RED
 Let's analyze our Node-RED flow and understand how it's flow works.